piyushkanadje/piyushkanadje.github.io/content/hero/index.md

 👨‍💻 I am working  as a Software Developer Full Stack at [BlockConvey](https://www.blockconvey.com/).

-I excel as a full-stack developer, crafting dynamic user experiences with React in the front end and powering the back end with Python's versatility.
+I excel as a full-stack developer, crafting dynamic user experiences with React in the front end and powering the back end with Java and Python's versatility.

 I'm actively seeking a full-time role where I can contribute my skills in coding and finding efficient solutions.